-A-1

-IN WITNESS WHEREOF, the Corporation has caused these Articles of Amendment to be signed in its name and on its behalf by Chief Executive Officer and attested to by its Secretary as of the [ ] day of [ ], 2019.
+IN WITNESS WHEREOF, by its Secretary as of the [, the Corporation has caused these Art] day of [ticles of Amendm], 2019. ent to be sig gned in its name and on its behalf by Chief Executive Officer and attested to

+MAIN ST FREET CAPITAL CORPORATION

 Attest: By:

 Jason B. Beauvais Secretary Dwayne L. Hyzak Chief Executive Officer

 A-2

-MAIN STREET CAPITAL CORPORATION Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 6, 2019 Hotel Emma, Cellar K, 136 East Grayson, San Antonio, Texas 78215
+MAIN STREET CAPITAL CORPORATION Important Notice

+Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on May 6, 2019

+Hotel Emma, Cellar K, 136 East Grayson, San Antonio, Texas 78215